YueyingSun/Mandate-Models-for-Inelastic-Market-Hypothesis/README.md

-# Mandate-Models-for-Inelastic-Market-Hypothesis
+# README

-Code repository for the thesis "Two Topics in Mathematical Finance: Mandate Models  and Mean-Variance Hedging"
+## Contact
+Author: Yueying Sun y.sun63@lse.ac.uk, London School of Economics and Political Science

+April 2026

+## Introduction
+The notebooks in this repository reproduce the results of Sections 6 and  7 of the thesis "Mandate Models and the Inelastic Market Hypothesis".